ansible/molecule/doc/source/installation.rst

 python module, using ``python -m molecule ...``.
 This alternative method has some benefits:

-* allows to control which python interpreter is used by molecule
+* allows to explicitly control which python interpreter is used by molecule
 * allows molecule installation at user level without even needing to have the script in ``PATH``.